F5C: a variant of Faugere's F5 algorithm with reduced Groebner bases: Background Material

-\begin{itemize} \item In the first case, we say that $\SPol\left(p,q\right)$\emph{ reduces to zero with respect to} $G$. \item In the second case, append $S$ to $G$.
+\begin{itemize} \item In the first case, we say that $\SPol\left(p,q\right)$\emph{ reduces to zero with respect to} $G$. \item In the second case, we say that $S$ top-reduces to $r_j$, and append $r_j$ to $G$.
 The new entry in $G$ means that $\SPol\left(p,q\right)$ now reduces to zero with respect to $G$. \end{itemize} \end{itemize} The algorithm terminates once the \emph{$S$}-polynomials of all pairs $p,q\in G$ top-reduce to zero.
 That this occurs despite the introduction of new critical pairs when $S$ does not reduce to zero is a well-known consequence of the Ascending Chain Condition \citep{BWK93,CLO97}.

 In this paper we consider several kinds of \emph{representations} of a polynomial.
 Let $G$ and $\mathbf{h}$ be lists of $m$ elements of $\polyring$, $p\in\ideal{G}$, and $t\in\mathbb{M}$.
 We say that \begin{itemize} \item $\mathbf{h}$ is a \emph{$G$-representation} of $p$ if $p=h_{1}g_{1}+\cdots+h_{m}g_{m}$; \item $\mathbf{h}$ is a \emph{$t$-representation of $p$ with respect to $G$} if $\mathbf{h}$ is a $G$-representation and for all $k=1,\ldots,m$ we have $h_{k}=0$ or $\lt\left(h_{k}g_{k}\right)\ordle t$; and \item $\mathbf{h}$ is an \emph{$S$-re\-pre\-sen\-ta\-tion} of $S=\SPol\left(g_{i},g_{j}\right)$ \emph{with respect to $G$} if $\mathbf{h}$ is a $t$-re\-pre\-sen\-ta\-tion of $S$ with respect to $G$ for some monomial $t\ordlt\lcm\left(\lt\left(g_{i}\right),\lt\left(g_{j}\right)\right)$. \end{itemize} We generally omit the phrase ``with respect to $G$'' when it is clear from context.